In this article:

 Also, remember that with a loan, you can't increase the amount later.
 If what you need might change or increase, it could be better to use revolving credit such as a credit card or line of credit, which lets you borrow only what you need.

 If you're thinking about getting a personal loan for your divorce, make sure to shop around and compare your options.
 You'll find that loan amounts, terms, interest rates and fees can vary quite a bit from lender to lender.
-It's also worth comparing different types of lenders, such as banks, credit unions and online-only lenders, SoFi or Prosper for example.
+It's also worth comparing different types of lenders, such as banks, credit unions and online-only lenders.
 Online lenders usually have a faster approval and funding process than do traditional financial institutions and may be more lenient with credit requirements.

 Personal Loan Calculator